-17. Connect the Wire Feed Control Cable to the Wire Feed Control Socket located on the front of the machine and tighten the lock ring on the Cable plug.
+15. Insert the Wire Feed Control Cable through the hole on the Welder front and connect it to the Wire Feed Control Socket inside the machine, then tighten the lock ring on the Cable plug.
 Note that the plug on the Cable fits into the Socket in one specific orientation only.